neoziro/angular-notification/README.md

 - "delay": Specify a delay (in ms) after the notification is automatically closed.
 Default `null`.
 - "focusWindowOnClick": Focus the window when the notification is clicked (works only on Chrome, Firefox prevent this for security issue).
 Default `true`.
+- "backgroundOnly": Only create the notification if the window isn't visible.
+Default `false`.

 ```js
 $notification('title', {